kirstenhipolito/microcontroller_PIC24/README.md

 **Project 2**

 Project 2 is a home automator project.

+The PDF COE115_WRU_HIPOLITO.pdf documents the usage and implementation of Project 2.